ropensci/DataPackageR/README.md

   - **rrrpkg** [github repo](https://github.com/ropensci/rrrpkg)

-    A doucment from ropensci describing using an R package as a research compendium.
+    A document from ropensci describing using an R package as a research compendium.
 Based on ideas originally introduced by Robert Gentleman and Duncan Temple Lang (Gentleman and Lang (2004))